Akrog/pinliner/README.rst

     $ cd test
     $ python

-You'll be able to use this my_package.py file as if it were the real package:
+You'll be able to use generated `my_package.py` file as if it were the real
+package:

 .. code:: python